Aspects of Divorce in New Jersey

 - Child support issues: Our lawyers fully understand the child support laws and how they apply to your situation.

 - Alimony (spousal support): Whether you expect to pay alimony or hope to receive it, we will protect your rights.

-Our divorce lawyers in New Jersey also handle modification of custody, support and alimony in the years after a divorce has been finalized.
+Our divorce firm in Red Bank also handles modification of custody, support and alimony in the years after a divorce has been finalized.

 What to Consider Before Filing for Divorce

 Before filing for divorce, litigants should be prepared for life after divorce, as well as the divorce process.
 While no one gets married thinking they are going to get divorced, it is important that if one is contemplating divorce at any point during their marriage, that they begin to prepare for what lies ahead.

 Some Important Factors